Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 Cookbook, 1912

-In 5 years, tsarist Russia will end with truffles.
-Mayakovsky's agitation declared hazel grouses to be bourgeois food, and those who survived the revolution, and then the Civil War, had no time for culinary delights.
-In the hungry 1921, the writer Arkady Averchenko recalled past feasts in the work “Shards of the Broken to Pieces”: “A glass of lemon vodka cost fifty dollars, but for the same fifty dollars, friendly bartenders literally forced you an appetizer: fresh caviar, jellied duck, Cumberland sauce, Olivier salad, game cheese”.
-However, the national cuisine at that time was in obvious decline: rusty rationed herring, saccharin, mixed fat.
-Olivier can only be remembered.
+After 5 years royal Russia will end with the truffles.
+Mayakovsky’s propaganda declared hazel grouse to be bourgeois food, and those who survived the revolution, and then the Civil War, had no time for culinary delights.
+In the hungry year of 1921, writer Arkady Averchenko recalled past feasts in his work “Fragments of the Broken to Pieces”: “A glass of lemon vodka cost fifty kopecks, but for the same fifty kopecks the friendly barmen literally forced an appetizer on you: fresh caviar, jellied duck, Cumberland sauce, Olivier salad, game cheese.”.
+However, the national cuisine at that time was in obvious decline: rusty rationed herring, saccharin, combined fat.
+All that remains is to remember Olivier.

-Cooking guide for catering.
+Cooking, a guide for catering establishments.
 1945

 Vegetable salad with game (Olivier)

-It is easy to see that little was left of the French appetizer by this time.
+It is easy to notice that from French appetizer by this time there was little left.
 Stalin's Olivier is a fantasy thing.
-In 1948, the Soviet culinary bible, The Book of Tasty and Healthy Food, recommended adding green salad, lemon juice, apples, and even powdered sugar to Olivier.
-In 1952, in a book that called for abundance and showed the best examples of Soviet food photography, boiled carrots and, unexpectedly, cauliflower appear for the first time as ingredients.
-They decorate the dish - for lack of fish - no longer with crayfish, but with a boiled egg, in the future, the decoration gradually slips into the salad bowl and becomes an indispensable ingredient.
-Olivier is still considered a game salad, but around it on the pages of the “Book of Tasty and Healthy Food” there are more and more variations very similar in composition, including “Salad with sausage” (+ potatoes, celery, lettuce, gherkins, apple) and “ Salad with meat” (+ potatoes and cucumbers).
+In 1948, the Soviet culinary bible, “The Book of Tasty and Healthy Food,” recommended adding green salad, lemon juice, apples and even powdered sugar.
+In 1952, in a book calling for abundance and demonstrating the best examples of Soviet food photography, boiled carrots and, unexpectedly, cauliflower.
+They decorate the dish - when there is no fish - not with crayfish, but boiled egg, then the decoration gradually slides inside the salad bowl and becomes an obligatory ingredient.
+Olivier is still considered a game salad, but around it on the pages of the “Book of Tasty and Healthy Food” there are more and more variations that are very similar in composition, including “Sausage Salad” (+ potatoes, celery, lettuce, gherkins, apple) and “ Salad with meat” (+ potatoes and cucumbers).

-By the eighties, we have several recipes for remakes on the Olivier theme fixed in the obligatory collections: “Capital Salad” (chicken, potatoes, cucumbers, lettuce, eggs, crabs), meat (everything is the same, only beef or tongue), “Salad with seafood” (fish, shrimp, potatoes, carrots, green peas) and the venerable Game Salad, now served with hazel grouse, tomatoes, beans and cauliflower.
-All this is generously seasoned with mayonnaise, and each recipe is accompanied by important notes: in the absence of such and such an ingredient, you can replace it with another or even release the dish without it.
-It is not surprising that in the end, Brezhnev's Olivier turned into a designer salad: what he got, he chopped up.
-But on the other hand, it is simple and inexpensive to prepare, ideal for cold weather and strong drinks, and recipe options are passed from hostess to hostess and are fixed by family tradition.
-Olivier safely survives the change of ruling courses and financial crises, again becoming that dish, without which lunch is not lunch.
+By the eighties, we have several remakes on the Olivier theme enshrined in mandatory collections of recipes: “Capital Salad” (chicken, potatoes, cucumbers, lettuce, eggs, crabs), meat (all the same, only beef or tongue), “Seafood Salad” (fish, shrimp, potatoes, carrots, green peas) and the venerable “Game Salad,” now served with hazel grouse, tomatoes, beans and cauliflower.
+All this is generously seasoned with mayonnaise, and each recipe is accompanied by important notes: if such and such an ingredient is missing, you can replace it with another or completely leave the dish without it.
+It’s not surprising that in the end Brezhnev’s Olivier turned into a salad designer: what he got, he chopped up.
+But on the other hand, it is simple and inexpensive to prepare, ideal for cold weather and strong drinks, and recipe options are passed down from housewife to housewife and are consolidated by family tradition.
+Olivier successfully survives changes in ruling policies and financial crises, once again becoming the dish without which lunch would not be lunch.

 Cooking in Russian, America, 2003